aaron-grau/curic/react/projects/pokedex/README.md

 Inside this file, we'll make ajax requests that fetch information served by our rails controllers, and on success dispatch an action creator.

 Export a function called `fetchAllPokemon` that takes in a success callback as an argument.
-The function should make the correct AJAX request to serve up the `index.json.jbuilder` for pokemon.
+The function should make an AJAX request that will serve up the `index.json.jbuilder` view for pokemon.
+Check out the `routes.rb` file and run `rake routes` to determine the appropriate url for this request.

-Export another function called `receiveAllPokemon` to be passed as our success callback.
-Remember that this function will be passed implicitly passed the returned data from our AJAX request.
-For testing purposes just `console.log(data)` and import both of these functions in your entry file.

-**Hint:** `import * as API from ./util/api_util.js` is a nice way to just import all of the api util functions as methods of an API object.
+Now let's write the success callback that will be passed to this function.
+Create a `pokemon_actions.js` file within the actions folder and import the ajax request function we just wrote.  **Hint:** `import * as API from ./util/api_util.js` is a nice way to just import all of the api util functions as methods of an API object!

-Now let's refactor this success function out to where it belongs as an action creator.
-Export a function called `receiveAllPokemon` from a `pokemon_actions.js` file that returns a pure object.
-This object should have a key for the action type that refers to a `RECEIVE_ALL_POKEMON` constant and the key for the pokemon data.
-Make sure to export the constant as well for future use by the reducer.
+In our newly created `pokemon_actions.js` file, let's start by exporting a `PokemonConstants` objects with a key-value pair for `"RECEIVE_ALL_POKEMON"`.
+Next, export a function called `receiveAllPokemon` that returns a pure object.
+This object should have two keys: one for the a  `RECEIVE_ALL_POKEMON` action type and another for the pokemon data.

-**Import the action in your entry file and test everything still works.
-Our action creator just returns an object so to log it for testing we could wrap it in a function:**
+**Import the action and api_util files in your entry file to test everything works**.
+Remember, our action creator just returns an object.
+In order to verify that we indeed received all the pokemon, we can wrap it in a `console.log`:

 ```javascript
 API.fetchAllPokemon((pokemon) => console.log(ACTIONS.receiveAllPokemon(pokemon)));